Properties of Multiplication of Integers: Closure, Associate and Distributive

 Splitting a product as a sum of two different products i.e.,

-In both the cases we find that the answer is 5.
+In both cases, we find that the answer is 5.

 Hence, the distributive property of multiplication over subtraction is true for integers.